FrederikGoovaerts/Reference-Documents/docs/setup_nodejs.md

 npm install -D rollup @rollup/plugin-commonjs @rollup/plugin-node-resolve @rollup/plugin-typescript tslib
 ```

-We'll now introduce a Rollup config file, which uses the [Rollup TypeScript plugin](https://github.com/rollup/plugins/tree/master/packages/typescript) to transform our TypeScript file(s) and any used dependencies into one JavaScript file.
+We'll now introduce a Rollup config file, which uses the three plugins to transform our TypeScript file(s) and any used dependencies into one JavaScript file.
+Check the documentation of each of these plugins to understand why they are necessary.

 Create a `rollup.config.js` file in the root of the project with the following contents: